Comp-4_2_optimized

 We actively want to involve creative communities and existing spaces in the development of this vision.
 Working together we have a more impactful voice and are better able to share knowledge, experiences, resources and networks.

-If you are a creative practitioner, organisation or business, help us advocate for more creative spaces and inform our future work by telling us what creative space you need.
+If you are a creative practitioner, organisation or business, help us advocate for more creative spaces and inform our future work by telling us what creative space you need through events and workshops or get in touch.

 Advisers